shadowninja826/randomizer/README.md

 # 🎲 High-Entropy Randomizer (randomizer)

 A simple C utility that generates a highly unpredictable seed by hashing the current system time at nanosecond precision using the cryptographic **SHA-256** algorithm.
 The resulting 32-byte hash is outputted as a sequence of space-separated **decimal integers** (0-255).

 ## 🚀 Why Use This?

 Standard C `rand()` functions often use low-entropy seeds like `time(NULL)`.
 This program is designed to create a much more unpredictable, high-quality seed by leveraging:

-1.  **Nanosecond Precision:** Capturing minute, difficult-to-predict variations in system timing.
+1.  **Nanosecond Precision:** Capturing the full time value (including the nanosecond component, not just seconds) to capture minute, difficult-to-predict variations in system timing.
 2.  **Cryptographic Hashing (SHA-256):** Ensuring even tiny changes in the input (time) result in a drastically different, well-distributed 32-byte output.
 3.  **Decimal Output:** The 32 decimal values are easy to parse and use as a source of randomness in other scripts or applications.